Vocabulary for ASVAB

 National Guard, Coast Guard, and Marine Corps, to select candidates and assign them suitable positions within the various departments of the Armed Services.

 Importance of Vocabulary in ASVAB

-The importance of ASVAB vocabulary cannot be stressed enough.
-It is one of the crucial sections in the ASVAB that contributes towards your overall Armed Forces Qualification Test (AFQT) score.
-The AFQT score is computed from the scores of the following four sub-tests of the ASVAB:
+The importance of vocabulary cannot be stressed enough.
+It is one of the crucial sections that contributes towards your overall Armed Forces Qualification Test (AFQT) score.
+It is computed from the scores of the following four sub-tests:

 - Arithmetic Reasoning (AR)

 - Mathematical Knowledge (MK)

 - Word Knowledge (WK)

 Vocabulary is an inherent part of the Passage Comprehension and Word Knowledge sections.
 It is impossible to crack these sections if you do not have a good knowledge of words.
 Also, both these sections make up the General Technical (GT) score, an important score that can make or hamper your chances of getting into the Armed Forces.

 It should also be noted that with the increase in competition, the GT scores are more or less, increasing each year.
 Hence, a minimum cut-off score of 100 would not suffice or guarantee your selection to the services.

 Improving your Vocabulary